acardillo/polyester/README.md

 **Semantic search.** Documents and queries are turned into embeddings using ChromaDB's sentence Transformers.
 Cosine similiarity between vectors is used for ranking.

-This store is best used when the query is conceptually differs semantically from the docs.
+This store is best used when the query conceptually differs semantically from the docs.
 For example, “parse JSON” could match “deserialize a JSON string”

 ### Graph store